The Bump Key Guide

 Finally, once you've created all of the necessary peaks and valleys in your new bump key, you'll want to file a small bit off the tip and shoulder of the key (generally <= 1/2mm will suffice).

-Bump Key Videos
+Bump Key Videos and Animations

 The instructions in this bump key guide will get you started, but if you want to know how to make a bump key better, you might also want to check out the following resources on bumping theory and the proper use of bump keys: